The Blue Bird (fairy tale): Europe

+Greece

 In a Greek tale, The Merchant's Daughter, Daphne, the youngest of the titular merchant's daughters, asks for her father to bring her "The Golden Ring".
 The Golden Ring is a prince from a foreign country (India) who, after meeting the merchant, tells him he saw Daphne in his dreams and wishes to marry her.
 The merchant gives his daughter a letter, a cup and the golden ring.
 The prince metamorphoses into a pigeon to meet Daphne by her window in secret, flies in and jumps into a cup to become human.
 Some time later, jealous of her hidden happiness, her sisters see that a knife is inside the cup and summon the prince to be hurt while in bird form.
 It happens thus, and Prince Fortunate (the prince's name) flies back to his kingdom.
 Learning of her beloved's injuries, Daphne dons a masculine disguise, sails to India and wanders to her prince's kingdom.
 On the way, she overhears the conversation between two birds about a way to cure the prince: one would have to kill the birds and dip their bodies in a spring to make an ointment that can heal the prince.
 Daphne kills the birds, prepares the ointment and goes to Prince Fortunate's castle in a doctor's disguise to apply the cure on his body.